 How to apply

-You need to apply for a Filming Permit at least 14 business days before you intend to film.
+You need to submit your application for a filming permit at least 21 days before you intend to film.

 There is no fee for student filming as long as the production is kept simple (for example, no props, no dollies on Council land) and the number of students on site does not exceed 8.